 Computer Science is all about solving problems.
 The computers that we use need to be given instructions, usually in the form of a program.
 This program will feature at least one algorithm, a procedure for carrying out some action.
 Learning how to design efficient and elegant algorithms is the key to Computer Science but the skills involved are transferable to whole host of subject areas.

 In the Lower School, pupils follow three strands:

 Computer Science - programming and theoretical concepts

 Digital literacy - the use of standard office software, email and eSafety

 Creative Media - web design, multimedia, video editing

 In the Middle School many pupils opt to study GCSE Computing.
-All pupils also take their European Computer Driving Licence, a qualification in digital literacy.

 A Level Computing is an option open to pupils in the Sixth Form.